 You can adjust the amount of sweetened condensed milk added if you want to make it sweeter – we have found that ⅓ cup is sweet enough with a bite of the crunchy streusel topping.
 If you use ½ cup of condensed milk, it makes this even more of a dessert-like side dish.

 This casserole is unlike the traditional sweet potato casserole with a marshmallow topping – it has an incredible crunchy topping made with brown sugar, butter, oats, and pecans.
 The filling is sweet, creamy, light, and delicious, but the topping is the best part.
-Your taste buds won’t know what hit them when you get a bite of the filling mixed with the crunchy pecan topping!

-🥘 Ingredients in this Sweet Potato Crunch Recipe
+Ingredients in this Sweet Potato Crunch Recipe

 Sweet Potato Filling

-• Salted Butter – You can use salted or unsalted butter, but I like the flavor that the little bit of salt in salted butter adds.
+- Salted Butter – You can use salted or unsalted butter, but I like the flavor that the little bit of salt in salted butter adds.

-• Cooked & Mashed, Whole Sweet Potatoes – You will need 5 cups or approximately 4 – 5 cooked sweet potatoes. – I like to cook the potatoes in my Instant Pot, then drain them in a strainer to get any excess moisture out.
+- Cooked & Mashed, Whole Sweet Potatoes – You will need 5 cups or approximately 4 – 5 cooked sweet potatoes. – I like to cook the potatoes in my Instant Pot, then drain them in a strainer to get any excess moisture out.

-• Eggs
+- Eggs

-• Sweetened Condensed Milk – We have found that ⅓ of a cup makes this casserole sweet enough with a bite of topping.
+- Sweetened Condensed Milk – We have found that ⅓ of a cup makes this casserole sweet enough with a bite of topping.
 If you use ½ a cup of condensed milk, it makes this more like a dessert.

-• White Sugar
+- White Sugar

-• Honey
+- Honey

-• Vanilla Extract
+- Vanilla Extract

 Crunchy Pecan Praline Topping

-• Salted Butter – You can use unsalted butter if you prefer.
+- Salted Butter – You can use unsalted butter if you prefer.

-• Light Brown Sugar
+- Light Brown Sugar

-• All-Purpose Flour
+- All-Purpose Flour

-• Oats
+- Oats

-• Pecans, roughly chopped – This is technically optional, but it is so good – I wouldn’t skip the pecans unless you have an allergy.
+- Pecans, roughly chopped – This is technically optional, but it is so good – I wouldn’t skip the pecans unless you have an allergy.
 (If you are working around a nut allergy, you can use extra oats for extra crunchy deliciousness.)

 🍽 Equipment Needed

-• A Large pot
+- A Large pot

-• A Small Saucepan
+- A Small Saucepan

-• A Baking Dish, Small Casserole Dish, or Pie Pan
+- A Baking Dish, Small Casserole Dish, or Pie Pan

-• Optional, a blender, food processor, electric mixer, hand mixer, or immersion blender to puree the potatoes.
+- Optional, a blender, food processor, electric mixer, hand mixer, or immersion blender to puree the potatoes.
 I think an immersion blender is the easiest option, but you can use what you have.

-🥣 How to Make Sweet Potato Casserole
+How to Make Sweet Potato Crunch

-• Next, preheat the oven to 350°F.
+Preheat the oven to 350°F.

 Start with the Sweet Potato Filling

-• In a large pot or dutch oven, melt the butter for the sweet potatoes (¼ cup) over medium/low heat.
+- In a large pot or Dutch oven, melt the butter for the sweet potatoes (¼ cup) over medium/low heat.
 (Picture 1)

-• Mix the mashed sweet potatoes with the melted butter and stir until the butter is fully incorporated and the potatoes are heated all the way through.
+- Mix the mashed sweet potatoes with the melted butter and stir until the butter is fully incorporated and the potatoes are heated all the way through.
 Remove from heat.
 (Picture 2)

-• Then pour the mixture into a large baking dish or pie pan and smooth out the top.
+- Then, pour the mixture into a large baking dish or pie pan and smooth out the top.
 It should be nice and smooth and look similar to a pumpkin pie.
 Below are two versions – one in a pie pan and one in a baking dish.

 Make the Pecan Praline Topping

-• While the sweet potato mixture cools a little, make the praline topping in a small saucepan.
+- While the sweet potato mixture cools a little, make the praline topping in a small saucepan.
 Melt the butter, then mix in brown sugar, flour, oats, and pecans.
 Stir over heat until the texture is similar to stiff wet sand.
-(Pictures 6 – 10)
+(Pictures 6-10)

-🍱 Recipe Yield
+Recipe Yield

 🙋♀️ Frequently Asked Questions

 The topping in this recipe is the best part of the recipe.
 The crunchy pecans and oats get toasty and make a streusel-like topping that is so delicious.
 If you don’t like pecans or have an allergy, you can leave them out and substitute almonds or walnuts or use extra oats.
 Some people use cups of mini marshmallows as their topping, but that isn’t our favorite.
-Please try this topping!

-🍳 What to Serve with Sweet Potato Casserole
+What to Serve with Sweet Potato Casserole

 The easy sweet potato casserole recipe is a Thanksgiving staple, but we honestly love to have it any time of the year – it’s a family favorite.
-We like to serve it alongside:

-🥫 How to Store Leftover Casserole
+How to Store Leftover Casserole

 Store leftovers in the fridge for up to five days.
 We usually just cover the casserole with aluminum foil or plastic wrap and reheat it as needed.
 There usually isn’t much left, so we eat it pretty quickly.
 Leftovers can also be stored in an airtight container.